 There may or may not be someone attending the gate.
 Either way, give us a call when you arrive and we'll meet you at the entrance.
+The base camp is a big place so it is nice to have an escort across campus.
 505-629-0043